Create a drop down menu - Database managed

 1. Select the Alpha Order check box to have the list alphabetically sorted.
 The sort is done according to the collating rules in the database.
 This option is not available for the custom query case, so the custom query needs to provide the correct sort order.

-When Alpha Order is enabled, the first synchronization may take multiple hours for a million records to complete.
-The performance is impacted since the system needs to alphabetically order the values in the drop-down list.
+When Alpha Order is enabled, the first synchronization may take many hours for a million records to complete.
+Performance is impacted since the system needs to alphabetically order the values in the dropdown menu.

 1. Select an option for when a value is deleted at source: